learningtapestry/unbounded-lcms/README.md

 components are made available for inclusion in Rails views by using the `react_on_rails` helpers, such as `react_component`.

+## Development

 ## Integration database

 For convenience, a copy of the unboundED materials database is available in `db/dump/content.dump.freeze`.

-This PostgreSQL dump is expected to feed the `integration` environment DB.
+Besides being useful for development, this PostgreSQL dump is expected to feed the `integration` environment DB.
 Please set up a `.env.integration` file to use it.

 ## Running tests